scrubbedha/Qubes_Drakvuf/README.md

 - `-r /root/drakvuf/sandbox_win-7-hvm.json`: This argument sets the path to the JSON file containing the debug symbols for the kernel.
 - `-d sandbox_win-7-hvm`: This argument sets the name of the domain to monitor.
 - `--disable-sysret`: This argument disables the sysret plugin.
+- `--skip-altp2m-check`: Required on Qubes to skip the altp2m check that will always return -1.

 The `ccze -A` command at the end is optional.
 It's a robust log colorizer, which makes the output of Drakvuf more readable by adding color to it.
 You'll need to install it with `qubes-dom0-update`.

-34. Injecting a malware sample using DRAKVUF's `injector` hijacking the PID of taskmgr.exe (or any other PID with rwx access):
+32. Injecting a malware sample using DRAKVUF's `injector` hijacking the PID of taskmgr.exe (or any other PID with rwx access):
 ```bash
 [root@dom0 drakvuf]# ./build/injector -r /root/drakvuf/sandbox_win-7-hvm.json -d sandbox_win-7-hvm -i 1812 -m writefile -B /root/drakvuf/bumblebee_onkomsi2_loader.exe -e "C:\Users\user\AppData\Local\Temp\bumblebee_onkomsi2_loader.exe"
 ```